Updated on

-While taking care of your clients can cover many different areas, focusing on meeting their expectations during the delivery process is essential.
+While taking care of your clients can cover many different areas, focusing on meeting their expectations during delivery is essential.
 This may be easier said than done because B2B deliveries pose many challenges that logistics managers are trying to solve.

 How do you deliver on time and in full?
 How can you account for overdelivery or partial delivery?
 What parts of the logistics process can you automate to save time?

-This guide is all about solving B2B delivery challenges using last mile logistics software.
+This guide is all about solving B2B delivery challenges using last-mile logistics software.

-Understanding B2B deliveries
+3. Understanding B2B deliveries

 When it comes to B2B deliveries, customer experience is often an afterthought.
 Logistics processes remain unchanged for a long time.